-Cloudy vision has led to a cataracts diagnosis, and you are now deep in the search for answers to how cataract surgery works, how safe it is, and what your options are.
-You are also busy checking out recommendations for successful and experienced ophthalmologists to handle the procedure to find the right one for you.
+You have just been diagnosed with cataracts, and you are now deep in the search for answers to how cataract surgery works, how safe it is, and what your options are.
+You are also busy checking out recommendations for a successful and experienced ophthalmologist in order to find the right surgeon for you.

 You may even have a few evaluations scheduled as part of your search for the right doctor.
 So what now?
 How can you best make use of the time you have with the ophthalmologists you are considering?
 First of all, be sure to familiarize yourself with a few basic cataract facts, allowing you to save the time you have with your doctor for the questions that matter.

 Now that we have the basics out of the way, let’s look at suggested questions to ask your ophthalmologist prior to making the decision on which doctor is right for you.
-First, know that meeting with a laser eye surgeon does not equate a commitment for them to perform your surgery.
-Did you feel comfortable in their laser eye center?
+First, know that meeting with an eye surgeon does not equate a commitment for them to perform your surgery.
+Did you feel comfortable in their office?
 What about with the doctor and staff?
 Were all of your questions answered?
 Were you treated courteously and professionally?
 These points matter and help ensure you are comfortable with your final decision.

-Thinking about having cataract surgery at Washington Eye?
-Schedule a consultation with us today!
+Thinking about having cataract surgery in the Washington DC area?
+Schedule a consultation with Washington Eye Physicians and Surgeons today!